-Currently there is no cure for psoriatic arthritis, so treatments tend to focus on controlling joint inflammation and preventing discomfort, joint damage, or disability.
-Your doctor will treat you based on how severe your joint disease is, with the goal of complete remission or minimal disease activity.
+Currently, there is no cure for psoriatic arthritis, so treatments tend to focus on controlling joint inflammation and preventing discomfort, joint damage, or disability.
+Your doctor will recommend treatment options based on how severe your joint disease is, with the goal of complete remission or minimal disease activity.

 There are several oral medications available for the treatment of psoriatic arthritis.
 These treatments work to reduce inflammation and improve symptoms such as joint pain.

 Biological response modifiers or biologics are considered a highly effective treatment option for patients with psoriatic arthritis.
 Biologics act by targeting specific areas of your immune system to block either a particular cell or protein which contributes to pain and inflammation.
 Most biologics are currently given by injection just under the skin (subcutaneous injection) and can be administered by a nurse or by the patient themselves after proper training.
 Some treatments are given by intravenous (IV) infusion at a day clinic or hospital under medical supervision.

 Biologics are generally divided into groups based on how they work:

 - IL-12/23 inhibitors

 - IL-17 inhibitors